afifeka/Indonesian4botDev/README.md

 # indonesian4bot
-Only Ray can see this.
+Only Ray and Dwii can see this.